Skip to main content

 • emotional

-Users feel that engaging with news during idle moments enhances their emotional connection to the content, suggesting that distractions like books or videos can detract from fully experiencing the emotional depth of a game.
+Users highlight that engaging with news during idle moments enhances emotional engagement, suggesting that distractions like books or videos can detract from fully experiencing the emotional depth of the game.
+This indicates a preference for maintaining a focused emotional state to appreciate the game's narrative and themes.

 Buy Increlution